 There are two kinds of verbs.
-One kind such as write, annoy, and throw acts upon something.
+One kind such as "write", "annoy", and "throw" acts upon something.
 The noun that the verb acts upon is called the direct object.
 The verbs that act on something are called transitive verbs.
 Typically in statements, a transitive verb is followed by the noun or noun phrase that it is acting upon.
-I wrote a letter, I annoyed my neighbor. wrote, annoy are transitive verbs.

-Other verbs such sleep, die, arrive are called intransitive verbs.
+I wrote a letter, I annoyed my neighbor.
+"Wrote and annoy" are transitive verbs acting upon.
+I wrote a letter, I transitive verbs. annoyed my neighbor.
+"Wrote and annoy" are Other verbs such "sleep, die, arrive" are called intransitive verbs.
 What did you sleep?
 What did you die?
 Who did you arrive?

-These verbs do not have a direct object.
-You can't say "I usually sleep the dog."
-Those verbs do not act on something.

-Actions verbs that act on something are called transitive verbs.

-Action verbs that do not act on something are called intransitive verbs.

-If you can put a verb in one of the following slots, it is transitive.

-What did you?

-Who did you?

-If the verb cannot be put in one of these slots it is intransitive.

-If you can put it into one of these slots it is transitive: He_____something.
-He someone.

-If you can put it into this slot it is intransitive: He

-Tell which are transitive and which are intransitive

-tell

-rise

-publish •

-cry ----- --
+These verbs do not have a dire Those verbs do not act on som "I usually sleep the dog."
+Actions verbs that act on some thing are called transitiv ve verbs.
+Action verbs that do not act on something are called in itransitive verbs.
+If you can put a verb in one o of the following slots, it is transitive.
+What did you ?
+Who did you ? f the verb cannot be put in one e of these slots it is intra ansitive.
+If you can put it into one of t Hesomeone. hese slots it is transitive e: Hesomething.
+If you can put it into this slot it is intransitive: He Tell which are transitive and w hich are intransitive tell rise raise oublish cry

-Now let's look at a few more sentences.
+Now let's look at a few more sentence ces.

 I ate.

 I ate dinner.

 She dances well.

 She dances the tango well.

-You can see that the verbs such as eat, dance, etc can be used as either transitive or intransitive verbs.
+You can see that the verbs such as ear or intransitive verbs. at, dance, etc can b e used as either tra nsitive

 Some can be both.
-These words can fit into BOTH the slots:
+These words can Hesomething/someone.
+He slots:

-He_____something/someone.
-He

-Decide whether each of the verbs is transitive, intransitive, or either.
+Decide whether each of the verbs is transitive, intransit ive, or either.

-Make a check under the correct heading
+Make a check under the correct head ding

 verb transitive intransitive either

 beat

-cough 1
+cough

 relax

 drive

 seek

 fight

 profit

-menti ion
+mention

 paint